 For details of the kinematics of crawling see: Righetti, L., Nylén, A., Rosander, K., & Ijspeert, A. J. (2015).
 Kinematic and Gait Similarities between Crawling Human Infants and Other Quadruped Mammals.
 Frontiers in Neurology, 6, 17. http://doi.org/10.3389/fneur.2015.00017

-The following clips illustrate the complex coordination of the limbs when crawling.
-They also illustrate how the infants' pattern of movement is influenced by the task goal, such as crawling towards and reaching for a toy.
+To view a series of clips that illustrate the complex coordination of the limbs when crawling, please go here: They also illustrate how the infant's pattern of movement is influenced by the task goal, such as crawling towards and reaching for a toy. `

 While the coordinated movements of the limbs are the most obvious aspect of crawling, there are also complex adjustments in configuration of the limbs to dynamically maintain the center of mass (COM) within the base of support (BOS) to maintain balance.
 The slow motion part of each clip highlights these shifts in weight bearing.